 - Reformed: the word “Reformed” refers to a theological system that emerged (or was re-discovered) at the time of the Protestant Reformation.

 “Calvinism” and “Reformed theology” are terms that many Christians use interchangeably.
-However, “Calvinism” refers to the teachings of John Calvin and “Reformed theology” in some contexts may refer to other Protestant teaching because, in a general sense, the entire tradition reformed certain Roman Catholic beliefs and practices.
+However, “Calvinism” refers to the teachings of John Calvin, and “Reformed theology” in some contexts may refer to other Protestant teachings because, in a general sense, the entire tradition reformed certain Roman Catholic beliefs and practices.
+(Also see What Christian Denominations Believe In Predestination?)

 Presbyterian denominations are historically Calvinist